 8 Tips for Court-Ordered Parenting Classes

-Being an active student throughout the entire process will help you make the most of the experience.
+Being an active student throughout the entire process will help you get the most out of the experience.
 Before enrolling in a program, identify issues and concerns you have.
 Then, compare class outlines to determine if such topics are covered.
 Doing so, will help you select a program that’s right for you.
 During the program, engage in class discussion, take notes and ask questions.
 After the program, apply the skills you learned when working with the other parent.
 Incorporate the knowledge you gained when you’re developing your parenting plan, divorce decree, custody arrangement, and/or child support order.
 Lastly, continue reading the rest of these tips.
 Not only will these tips help you make the most of your experience, but they’ll decrease stress and prepare you for what’s ahead.

-Parental Rights When Court-Ordered to Take Parenting Classes
+Parental Rights When Court-Ordered to Take Parenting Classes in a Divorce or Custody Case

 First and foremost, unless both parties agree in writing, statements made during participation in a parent education program can’t be used later as evidence, for any reason.